 The band was back in the news in May, 2005 when original keyboard player Matthew Fisher launched a lawsuit claiming that his organ solo entitled him to a share of the royalties for "A Whiter Shade Of Pale".
 The ruling came down in December, 2006, when the judge agreed with Fisher, granting him both song writing credit and 40% of the royalties earned from the song from the time the suit was launched.
 The judge said the organ solo in the song "is a distinctive and significant contribution to the overall composition and quite obviously the product of skill and labour on the part of the person who created it."
 Lead singer Gary Brooker and lyricist Keith Reid have always claimed credit for the hit and say they wrote the song before Fisher joined the band in March, 1967.
 In a statement, the two said Fisher's court victory created a dangerous precedent because it meant any musician who had played on any recording in the last 40 years could claim joint authorship.
 They immediately filed an appeal, however, in July, 2009, Matthew Fisher won a British court judgment awarding him 40% of the music royalties from 2005 onwards.

-2010 brought the group to Canada, Italy, Germany, Poland and the UK before returning to the United States.
-Over 13,000 people saw eight concerts with the Danish Radio Orchestra in Copenhagen and other Danish cities in January 2011 and 2012 had them booked in Cape Town, Johannesburg and Denmark.
+2010 brought the group to Canada, Italy, Germany, Poland and the UK before returning to the United States in support of their album, "The Spirit Of Nokken".
+Over 13,000 people saw eight concerts with the Danish Radio Orchestra in Copenhagen and other Danish cities in January 2011.
+2012 had them booked in Cape Town, Johannesburg and Denmark where they performed cuts from their latest LP, "MNX".
+2013 included a European tour and 2014 brought them back to Canada and the U.S. Although they still enjoy a loyal fan base, none of the band's last six albums, dating back to 1999, have charted in Great Britain or America.

 For more about Procol Harum, be sure to read Gary James' Interview With Robin Trower